 - 2 cups Saffron Road Culinary Classic Vegetable Broth

 - 2 cups whole milk

 - Fres Parmesan Cheese (optional)

 - In a deep saucepan or medium size Dutch oven, heat the butter and oil together.
 Once the butter begins to froth, add the onions and garlic.
 Stir vigorously so the garlic doesn't burn.
 Once the onions are translucent, add the cauliflower.
 Heat until browned, about 5 minutes.

-- Add the vegetable broth, then bring the mixture to a boil.
+- Add the vegetable broth and milk then bring the mixture to a boil.
 Cover the pot and turn heat to a simmer.
 Cook for 20-25 minutes.